Skip to main content

 tractatusProtobuf contracts for gRPC transport.

-coreShared runtime contracts, templating engine, transport connector runtime.
+coreShared contracts, templating engine, transport protocol/env helpers, and connector runtime helpers.

 bobrapetCRDs, controllers, webhooks, and the runtime contract docs.